Gerhardt Katsch: Twelve years of Hitler

 In 1938 Katsch supported the emigration of his nineteen-year-old son Burchard to Mexico.
 (In 1956 Burchard returned to Germany, married Anna-Elisabeth Brandt in 1958, and then, between 1959 and 1964, produced three recorded grandchildren.)
 He joined the government backed “Nationalsozialistische Lehrerbund” (party teachers’ association) but managed to avoid having to become a member of the “Nationalsozialistische Deutschen Ärztebund” (party physicians’ association).
 In political terms he successfully resisted government efforts to impose "racial purity" dogmas on Diabetes patients.
 During the war years he was for some time “consultant internist” with the Military Health Service for Army District II (Stettin): responsibility for all the army hospitals in and around Greifswald was added to his consultancy portfolio in 1940/41.
-Katsch himself served on the frontline, presumably as an army doctor, in the Balkans between the end of November 1941 and March 1942, and then again in the Ukraine between May 1943 and November 1943.
+Katsch himself served on the frontline, presumably as an army doctor, in the Balkans between the end of November 1941 and March 1942, and then again in Ukraine between May 1943 and November 1943.
 His diary entries from this period were subsequently published.
 They may have been written with half an eye on future publication or at least on the possibility that they might fall into the hands of the German authorities, since they scrupulously avoid personal judgements.
 This makes the coldly factual assessment that he recorded - for instance in his diary entry for 9 July 1943 - the catastrophic "nutritional status" of German war prisoners all the more chilling.